Timothy Wilson Spencer: Crimes

 Spencer carefully chose his victims by spying and following them around the local shopping mall.
 He repeated the same pattern with all of his victims; climbing in through the windows of women's homes at night, raping and torturing them by strangling them until they were unconscious, and then killing them after they had been strangled.
 Spencer used a belt and a stocking as his murder weapons.
 Investigators were amazed by his meticulousness; he left no trace of himself at the crime scene except for semen.

 Spencer's first victim was Debbie Dudley Davis, a 35-year-old account executive, was murdered between 9:00 p.m. on September 18, 1987, and 9:30 a.m. on September 19, 1987, in her Westover Hills apartment.
 Richmond Police discovered her naked body lying on the bed.
 She had been strangled with a ligature and ratchet-type device.

 Dr. Susan Hellams, 32, was murdered in her West 31st St. home on the night of October 2, 1987, or the early morning of October 3, 1987.
 The police were called by her husband after he returned home and discovered her partially clothed body on the floor of the couple's bedroom closet.
 Hellams was a resident in neurosurgery at the Medical College of Virginia in Richmond.
-Her attacker apparently gained access to the house by cutting out a large portion of a second-story bedroom window screen.
+Spencer apparently gained access to the house by cutting out a large portion of a second-story bedroom window screen.
 The medical examiner determined that the cause of Hellams' death was ligature strangulation, believed to have been caused by two belts found around her neck.

 On November 22, 1987, Diane Cho, a 15-year-old high school student, was found in her family's apartment located on Gavilan Court in Chesterfield County, near Richmond.
 She too was raped and strangled in circumstances similar to the Davis and Hellams murders: a ligature strangulation via a rope.
 A "figure eight" or "infinity sign" was painted on her left hip with nail polish, and her mouth was covered with duct tape.

 Spencer's final known victim, Susan Tucker, 44, is believed to have been raped and murdered in her condominium in Arlington, Virginia on or about November 27, 1987.
 Her body was not found until December 1, 1987.
 Her injuries left detectives certain that her death was caused by the murderer now dubbed by the press as the "Southside Strangler".